|Approved by:||The President|

 To protect the confidentiality of individuals who participate in investigations, and to protect the integrity of the investigative process, individuals normally will not be informed of the outcome of an investigation.

-Per the University's Non-Retaliation Policy, retaliation based on an individual's cooperation with an investigation is prohibited, and subject to disciplinary action.
-All suspected reports of retaliation should be reported immediately to the Chief Ethics and Compliance Officer (tel.
-(202) 319-6170 or CUA-COMPLIANCE@CUA.EDU), or to the Office of General Counsel (tel.
+Per the University's Non-Retaliation Policy, retaliation based on an individual's cooperation with an investigation is prohibited.
+Knowingly initiating or causing a false or bad faith report also is strictly prohibited.
+Violations of these provisions are subject to disciplinary action up to and including termination.
+All suspected reports of retaliation or bad faith reports should be reported immediately to the Chief Ethics and Compliance Officer (tel.
+(202) 319-6170 or CUA-COMPLIANCE@CUA.EDU), to the Office of General Counsel (tel.
 (202) 319-4142 or CUA-OGC@CUA.EDU), or other senior level personnel.